kjestradag/RaPDTool/README.md

 **Usage: (Install Option 1)**

+RaPDTool v2.1.0
+usage:
-> rapdtool <input.fasta> [output_dir]
+  $ rapdtool2 <input.fasta> [output_dir]
   the input file should be a metagenome assembly

   optional:
   output_dir_name (default: rapdtool_results)

-  notes:

-    1- You need to put "rapdtool" in your path, otherwise you must give the whole path so that it can be found.
+  notes: 1- you need to put "rapdtools" in your path, otherwise you must give the whole path so that it can be found.

-    2- The input fasta must exist in your $HOME, otherwise you need to set the environment variable SINGULARITY_BIND to bind paths where your sequences are located
+         2- The input fasta (.fna, .fasta) must exist in your $HOME, otherwise you need to set the environment variable APPTAINER_BIND\
+PATH
+         to bind paths where your sequences are located
-    ex: export SINGULARITY_BIND="../path/for/the/input/fasta"
+         ex: export APPTAINER_BINDPATH="../path/for/the/input/fasta"

 ### Option 2